 Signs Your M365 Environment May Have Been Compromised

-Indicators that warrant immediate investigation:
+Indicators that warrant immediate investigation include the following.

 - Staff receiving password reset or MFA change emails they did not initiate